 E-commerce revenue is on the rise.
 Australia is set to accumulate US$20.6 billion in e-commerce revenue throughout 2019, with a compound annual growth rate of 7% until 2023, contributing to a market volume of around US$27.1 billion.
 During 2019, average revenue per user (ARPU) is expected to reach US$1,156 per person.

 The most considerable players in e-retail are fashion, electronics and media, toys, furniture, and personal care products.
-The most notable trend within these sectors is that of fashion which has accumulated the highest revenue, almost doubling other markets with a projected US$6.9 billion in 2019.
+The most notable trend within these sectors is that of fashion which has accumulated the highest revenue, almost doubling other industries with a projected US$6.9 billion in 2019.

 A key point to highlight in the Australian e-market is the strong local demand and user market size.
 In 2019, 90% of e-commerce purchases were domestic, with over 90% of payments processed using cards.
 This data not only evidences the high usage of digital payment methods but it shows the strong domestic demand in Australia.
 On top of that, the number of users is expected to grow from 17m to 20.4m by 2023, which is 83% of the total Australian population.